 This SERP feature usually ranks items by number or lists instructions that explain how to do something.

 Here is an example of a numbered list featured snippet returned for the search query “photoshop face swap”:

 This search feature is almost identical to numbered list featured snippets, except the list is simply bulleted instead.
 These featured snippets are often shown for unranked lists and the information shown is often pulled from listicle articles.

-The image below shows a bulleted list featured snippet returned for the search query, “which country is the happiest:”
+The image below shows a bulleted list featured snippet returned for a search query about essential oils for colds: